-Columbia Surgical Associates (CSA) is home to Columbia’s only outpatient ostomy clinic, staffed by Ashley M. Hardesty, FNP, COCN, a nurse practitioner certified in ostomy care.
+Columbia Surgical Associates (CSA) is home to Columbia’s only outpatient ostomy clinic.
 We are here to help you prepare for ostomy surgery and help with concerns or issues after your surgery.

 CSA offers education and support services aimed at improving quality of life for patients who have had or are going to have ostomy surgery, with the ultimate goal of helping you become independent in your care and successfully adapting to life with an ostomy.